jackdewinter/pymarkdown/docs/extensions/front-matter.md

 A valid field name line starts with a field comprised of one or more characters in the regular expression group `([a-z][A-Z][0-9]_-)+` followed by the colon character ':'.
-Optionally, any character data may follow the colon character up to the end of the line, and is called the field value.
+Optionally, any character data may follow the colon character up to the end of the line and is called the field value.

 A continuation line is any line that follows a field name line or another continuation line that starts with 4 or more whitespace characters.
-As the name suggests, the data in a continuation line is considered to be a coninuation of the data presented in the last field name.
+As the name suggests, the data in a continuation line is the continuation of the data presented in the last field name.
 The data that is appended to the field value is the newline character followed by any data following the leading whitespace.
-The interpretation of that data as a single value or as a set or separated values is totally dependent on the needs of the function requesting the field value.
+The interpretation of that data as a single value or as a set of separated values is totally dependent on the needs of the function requesting the field value.

 Any blank lines in the Front Matter Block invalidate the entire front matter block.
-The only exception to that is if the blank line starts with 4 or more whitespace characters, in which case it is interpretted as a continuation line.
+The only exception to that is if the blank line starts with 4 or more whitespace characters, in which case it is interpreted as a continuation line, as documented in the last paragraph.

 #### Changes from Python Markdown